What is proper time to spray fence lines and what is best herbicide to use?

 Thanks for your help.
 I really appreciate y'all and have found your information more than just helpful.
 We have lived on acreage for 35 years now and I have transformed the land we owned back to as close to "natural" as I could in each case using what I've learned about how to go and grow with Texas natives.

-Williamson County TX Posted almost 3 years ago
+Williamson County TX Posted over 4 years ago

 Hi I'm from Houston and have some land in Milam County, close to Calvert in Robertson County and I'm looking for some workshops on how I can get certified to use Grazon P+D, and maybe other courses on brush control.
 I'm trying to kill of honeylocust and mesquite trees.